Timeout Configuration

 JSON Body Timeout Parameters

-REST APIs support several timeout parameters in the JSON request body for fine-grained control over different operations:
+REST APIs support several timeout parameters in the JSON request body for fine-grained control over different operations.
+For full details on what each option does and its available parameters, see the Request Configuration page.

 Controls how long to wait for page navigation to complete.
 This is part of the gotoOptions object which mirrors Puppeteer's GoToOptions interface.